 A good massage therapist can read your body language, but they can't read your mind.
 A massage is a therapeutic partnership, so if something hurts or is not enjoyable, you have to speak up.
 If the overall pressure is too deep, just say, "Could you use a little less pressure?"
 If overall it's fine, but they get to a spot that is more tender than usual, say something like, "that's a little more than my body can take right there."
 Everyone is different, and you have to respect what feels right for you.

 There's also a difference between "good" and "bad" pain.
 For beginners, massage shouldn't be painful.
 You're still getting to know your body and what you like.
 But sometimes therapists will go in deeper to get a muscle to release.
 It can be a little uncomfortable in the short-run -- not quite pain, but intense -- but you feel much better afterwards.

 Finally, some people expect too much from one massage.
 A hard-as-rock guest wants a one-hour miracle and keeps telling the therapist to use more pressure.
 In goes the therapist with an elbow!
 "Is that deep enough for you?"

 Massage is most successful when you get it regularly, so the muscle tissue learns how to relax and respond to touch.
-But 60% of the respondents get just one to four massages a year.
-A couple of massages a year just isn't enough to undo all the chronic tension most of us hold.
+But according to this same study, just 60% of the respondents get just one to four massages a year.
+A couple of massages a year simply isn't enough to undo all the chronic tension most of us hold.

-If you get two massages a month, that's 24 a year, and you'll be part of the elite group -- just 4% of the respondents -- who get more than 20 massages a year.
+If you get two massages a month, you'll be in an elite group -- just 4% of the respondents -- who get more than 20 massages a year.
 Then, if you feel a little discomfort on the table, you'll know you're in charge.
 And you can tell them to back off anytime you want to.